tiian/lixa-docker/xta-cpp/README.md

-# xta-c: XA Transaction API for the C language
+# xta-cpp: XA Transaction API for the C++ language

-This image contains the libraries and the include files that are necessary to develop a C application with the support of XTA.
+This image contains the libraries and the include files that are necessary to develop a C++ application with the support of XTA.
 Two drivers are provided:
 MySQL and PostgreSQL.

 ## How to use this image